-Found 10 - 20 results of 30 programs matching keyword " sun-viewer"
+Found 10 - 20 results of 33 programs matching keyword " sun-viewer"

 The sun holds an honored place in the lives of Southwestern Native Americans.
 Hear insights into the importance of the sun from Dr. Shelly Valdez, educator at Laguna Pueblo; Dr. Isabel Hawkins, solar researcher at UC Berkeley; and Andrew Garcia Sr., coordinator of Tewa dancers.
 Time-lapse footage of light moving across a pictograph at Wijiji 931.
-Watch as the square of light moves across the wall and niches at Rinconada.